curv3d/curv/docs/v-rep/To_Mesh.rst

 (2010) Josiah Manson and Scott Schaefer http://faculty.cs.tamu.edu/schaefer/research/iso_simplicial.pdf

-benefits:
+Benefits:

+* A function is known for all points in a bounded region.
+  We only assume that the function is piecewise smooth and does not have to be a distance function.
+* Efficient: adaptive sampling of the function, doesn't require evaluating the function at every voxel in a uniform grid.
 * manifold
 * intersection-free
+* reconstructs sharp features
-* reconstructs sharp and thin features
+* reconstructs thin features beyond the sampling resolution of the octree
 * adaptive: an error metric designed to guide octree expansion such that flat regions of the function are tiled with fewer polygons than curved regions to create an adaptive polygonalization of the isosurface.
-  (Doesn't require evaluating the F-Rep on every cell of a uniform grid.)
 * mesh optimization:  We then show how to improve the quality of the triangulation by moving dual vertices to the isosurface and provide a topological test that guarantees we maintain the topology of the surface.

-drawbacks:
+Drawbacks:

 * skinny triangles.
 * slower than DC and DMC.